These healthy Asian chicken lettuce wraps are an easy twist on the classic Thai recipe that are lower-carb, gluten-free and so delicious!

 - Heat the remaining oil in a small pan over medium/high heat and cook the shallots and garlic until they are soft, about 2-3 minutes.

 - Combine all the salad ingredients, excluding the fish sauce, in a large bowl.
 Add in garlic, shallots and chicken and stir until well combined.
-Finally, pour the fish sauce over top and stir until well mixed.

 - Combine all the dipping sauce ingredients and stir until the sugar is dissolved.

 - Fill each lettuce cup with chicken/vegetable mixture and top with chopped nuts and a drizzle of sauce (or you can dip the wrap into the sauce.)